 Ultimately, it’s your demeanour that will say more about your commitment to these motivational tactics.
 Employees are very attuned to whether leaders have a genuine connection to the work they delegate; therefore, you must demonstrate the same level of enthusiasm.

-Above all methods, a manager must engage with employees to establish a shared trust.
+Above all, with every method, a manager must engage with employees to establish a shared trust.
 There is, after all, no sense in simply relying on textbook methods and tricks to motivate employees.
 Instead, be sure to talk with your team to instil the relevance of the work they carry out every day.
+When people feel stuck in their job and don't realize that what they do is important, remain them that their work is of great value for the company.
+Show them, that each team member has to have their intrinsic motivation to realize the company's mission.

-Ineffective use of the Carrot and Stick approaches are liable to backfire and harm the motivations of employees.
+Ineffective use of the Carrot and Stick approach is liable to backfire and harm the motivations of employees.
 Consequences can include complacency, disinterest, and even widespread discouragement or diminished morale.
 When left unattended, such attitudes can cumulate into crises for your company.
+Show support to all your employees when they compete with each other to avoid being accused of favouritism, and don't focus on the best or worst employees only.

 Finally, be proactive in identifying and solving problems for your employees.
 Sometimes neither approach is necessary.
-But if you want for them, then be sure to know what you’re doing.
+But if you want these approaches to work, then be sure to know what you’re doing.
+The Carrot and Stick approach, when applied right, can ensure satisfaction for all parties included.

 If you’re interested in learning more about employee motivation techniques, and software that can make this happen – then let’s talk!